Major Mathematics, Images, Data

 Competences

-– To know examples of inverse problems encountered in medical imaging
+– Being familiar with examples of inverse problems encountered in medical imaging

-– Know how to implement (in Matlab) efficiently the different algorithms
+– Knowing how to implement (in Matlab) efficiently the different algorithms

-– Know how to appropriate a research article in imaging
+– Being able to understand a research article in imaging

 Program